-- preferred but only if it is more attractive in other ways than the less direct alternative. - 13.
-The importance of attractiveness is recognised in 'hard' urban design guidance such as the official Manual for Streets, appended3 in evidence.
+- 13. The importance of attractiveness is recognised in 'hard' urban design guidance such as the official Manual for Streets, appended3 in evidence.
 This states (s6.3): "The propensity to walk is influenced not only by distance, but also by the quality of the walking experience.
 A 20-minute walk alongside a busy highway can seem endless, yet in a rich and stimulating street, such as in a town centre, it can pass without noticing."
 The same holds for the countryside and green spaces, where, according to Natural England's Monitor of Engagement with the Natural Environment, appended4 as evidence, people seek green and quiet environments to "feel calm/relaxed", "refreshed/revitalised" or to appreciate their surroundings. - 14.
 Perceptions of safety are as important as objective risk in shaping behaviour.
-The Department for Transport's own road safety research, appended in evidence, has found a public perception that walking is less safe than driving, particularly on rural roads, and that car drivers do not understand and respect pedestrians.
+The Department for Transport's own road safety research, appended5 in evidence, has found a public perception that walking is less safe than driving, particularly on rural roads, and that car drivers do not understand and respect pedestrians.
 Even roads with footways can feel unsafe where traffic speeds are high, busy roads without footways even more so.
-In contrast the danger associated with level crosings applies to a relatively short distance compared to a road diversion, and is therefore likely to be perceived as less significant by walkers. - 15.
-Relatively direct and well-connected routes are more likely to be preferred by walkers, who are often resistant to being forced "out of their way", particularly where the detour is less attractive and/or feels less safe.
-Our preference for direct routes in line of sight is observable in such phenomena as the 'desire lines' that rapidly appear across areas of open ground as short cuts between hard-surfaced paths and access points.
+In contrast the danger associated with level crossings applies to a relatively short distance compared to a road diversion, and is therefore likely to be perceived as less significant by walkers. - 15.
+Relatively direct and well-connected routes are more likely to be preferred by walkers, who are often resistant to being forced "out of their way".
+Our preference for direct routes in line of sight is observable in such phenomena as the 'desire lines' that rapidly appear across areas of open ground as short cuts between hard-surfaced paths and access points, and in the risks taken by some people in crossing poorly-designed road junctions where the approved pedestrian route is slightly off the desire line.
 Current best practice on designing environments that encourage walking, such as the Manual for Streets (6.3), recommends that walking routes and networks are direct and follow natural desire lines.
 Surroundings should also be as permeable as possible to walkers, and severance in walking networks by barriers such as railways and busy roads should be avoided or overcome.
 Direct routes are also easier to navigate than those with numerous convoluted turnings, which may give walkers more confidence to use them.